EvernodeXRPL/evernode-docs/docs/source/platform/overview.md

 ![A DApp cluster](../assets/dapp-cluster.png)

 The process of communicating and verifying each other's behaviour and agreeing upon the correct results is called **Consensus**.
 There is no leader/coordinator to conduct this process.
-Every app instance must perform this activity invidividually.
+Every app instance must perform this activity individually.
 HotPocket provides this ability to your app in order to make it a "decentralized" app.

 ## HotPocket consensus engine - for decentralized apps

 [HotPocket](hotpocket/overview) is a consensus engine which helps decentralize POSIX-compliant apps written in traditional programming platforms.
 In HotPocket terminology, each application instance is a "**node**".
 Each node contains a copy of the HotPocket software and your application.
 Your app contains the application logic and some integration points that can be used by HotPocket to control and communicate with it.
 See [tutorials](https://github.com/EvernodeXRPL/evernode-sdk#tutorials) on how to create HotPocket DApps.

-- Users interacts with HotPocket via websockets in order to communicate with your app.
+- Users interacts with HotPocket via WebSockets in order to communicate with your app.

-- HotPocket takes care of the consensus process with other HotPocket nodes via websockets.
+- HotPocket takes care of the consensus process with other HotPocket nodes via WebSockets.

 - Your app is free to do anything a POSIX application software can do.